 Are you looking for a way to reduce the appearance of wrinkles, frown lines, or sagging skin?
 You’re not alone.
 Each year, millions of people opt for minimally invasive or nonsurgical procedures to alter the appearance of their skin.

-In 2019, Botox topped the list of cosmetic minimally invasive procedures.
-This was followed by soft tissue filler and chemical peels.
+In 2020, Botox topped the list of cosmetic minimally invasive procedures with soft tissue filler and chemical peels following behind.

-Overall, nonsurgical cosmetic procedures were up 2 percent in women.
-This comes as no surprise, since these noninvasive procedures are generally more affordable and require less recovery time than surgical ones.
+About 13.2 million nonsurgical cosmetic procedures were performed in 2020, compared to 2.3 million cosmetic surgical procedures.
+This comes as no surprise since these noninvasive procedures are generally more affordable and require less recovery time than surgical ones.

 Let’s get into the benefits and limitations of different nonsurgical approaches to facial rejuvenation.

-Although a nonsurgical cosmetic treatment likely won’t give you the same dramatic results as a surgical facelift, noninvasive procedures can be very effective at targeting:
+While a nonsurgical cosmetic treatment likely won’t give you the same dramatic results as a surgical facelift, noninvasive procedures can be effective.
+They can target:

 - wrinkles and deep creases